Reymlgz/Sign-in-Sign-up-Form/README.md

 # Sign-in-Sign-up-Form
-This repository contains a sample web page with a stunning form to sign in and an animation transition to sign up, implemented using HTML, CSS, and JavaScript.
+A simple but stunning form to sign in with an an animation transition to sign up.
+Implemented using HTML, CSS, and JavaScript.

 # Demo